On the Maximum Number of Vertices of Critically Embedded Graphs: -Boundary Regular Critical Graphs

-\end{lem} Proof of Lemma \ref{eq}. \\This is a simple consequence of the Gauss-Bonnet theorem.
-Let us walk along $C$, keeping the interior of $C$ on our left hand side.
-The cycle $C$ consist of finitely many line segments with exterior angles equal to $+60$ degrees at outgoing vertices and $-60$ degrees at ingoing vertices.
+This is a simple consequence of the Gauss-Bonnet Theorem.
+Let us travel along $C$, keeping the interior of $C$ on our left hand side.
+The cycle $C$ consist of finitely many line segments with exterior angles equal to $+60$ degrees at outgoing vertices and $-60$ degrees at incoming vertices.
 So